NotArb/Jupiter/BOTCONFIG.md

-swap_threads=0 # Number of threads for handling swap requests (if left 0, the bot will automatically determine an optimal amount) jito_threads=0 # Number of threads for dispatching Jito requests. (if left 0, the bot will automatically determine an optimal amount) spam_threads=0 # Number of threads for dispatching Spam requests. (if left 0, the bot will automatically determine an optimal amount)
+swap_threads=0 # Number of threads for handling swap requests (if left 0, the bot will automatically determine an optimal amount) jito_threads=0 # Number of threads for dispatching Jito requests. (if left 0, the bot will automatically determine an optimal amount) spam_threads=0 # Number of threads for dispatching Spam requests. (if left 0, the bot will automatically determine an optimal amount) acknowledge_terms_of_service=false # required to run notarb acknowledge_external_price_risk=false # required to run notarb when trading with anything other than SOL, which require 3rd party price fetches price_api_gecko=false # optional to use Gecko Terminal API prices instead of Jupiter Price API prices

 # Jupiter configuration (Required) (You can optionally use this same exact structure with [jupiter_quote] and [jupiter_swap] to slit Jupiter load)
 [jupiter]